lobehub/.github/profile/README.md

 ### 🤝 Contributing

-Contributions of all types are more than welcome, if you are interested in contributing code, feel free to check out our GitHub Issues and Projects to get stuck in to show us what you’re made of 🤝❤️
+We foster trust and welcome all forms of open-source collaboration and creative contributions to jointly advance the innovation of personalized AI tools, feel free to check out our GitHub Issues and Projects to get stuck in to show us what you’re made of 🤝❤️

 <a href="https://next.ossinsight.io/analyze/lobehub#overview" target="_blank">
   <table>